akimwong/3_Cloud/Journey/10201/Readme.md

 - Bootstrap script (EC2 user data, to use at first launch)

 ### EC2 user data
-Bootstrapping means launching commands when a machine starts.
-That sript is only run once at the instant first ***start***
+1. Bootstrapping means launching commands when a machine starts.
+2. That sript is **only run once** at the instant **first start**
+3. 'EC2 user data' is used to automate boot task such as:
+- Installing updates
+- Installing software
+- Downloading common files from the internet
+4. The EC2 User Data Script runs with the root user